Iran says it seized British tanker, denies U.S. brought down drone

 Pompeo, speaking at a counter-terrorism summit in Buenos Aires, also repeated an offer from Trump for talks without preconditions.

-Reporting by Steve Holland in Washington and Parisa Hafezi in Dubai; Writing by Alistair Bell; Editing by Bill Trott
+Reporting by Steve Holland in Washington and Parisa Hafezi in Dubai; additional reporting by Reuters staff in Dubai and Reporting by Kate Holton and Jonathan Saul in London; writing by Alistair Bell; editing by Bill Trott and Grant McCool